stley/tdialogs/README.md

 If you're familiar with all of the dialog handler libraries available, you might be wondering sets this library apart from them.
 The simple answer is I've included numerous functions to quickly fetch specific/single values from dialog responses.
 Do you simply need to show quick yes/no confirmation dialog?
 No problem.
 Use `ShowAsyncConfirmationDialog`.
 What about buying a user-submitted quantity from an in-game shop? `ShowAsyncNumberInputDialog` has you covered.
 Examples usages can be found [here](https://github.com/TommyB123/tdialogs/edit/main/README.md#examples).

 ## Dialog Data
 tdialogs also has a small but handy feature for tracking IDs or other data throughout the entire dialog flow.
 Each player gets a dynamic [PawnPlus list](https://github.com/IS4Code/PawnPlus/wiki/Lists) allocated for them on login.
 This list can be used to store things like house indexes, vehicle IDs or other data matched with rows of text inside your dialogs.
-This is done for the purpose retaining identifiers and avoiding needless for loop lookups or other somewhat costly methods to fetch data you've already found.
+This is done for the purpose of retaining identifiers and avoiding needless loop lookups or other somewhat costly methods to fetch data you've already found.

 Alongside this list, there's also a special dialog function made with its combined use in mind.
-When you're formatted a dialog and pushed accompanying entity IDs, such as a house, to the `DialogData` list, `ShowAsyncEntityIndexDialog` can be used to fetch the house ID a player clicked on with a single line of code.
-You can see an example in the examples section below.
+When you've formatted a dialog and pushed accompanying entity IDs, such as a house, to the `DialogData` list, `ShowAsyncEntityIndexDialog` can be used to fetch the house ID a player clicked on with a single line of code.
+You can see it in action in the examples section below.

 It's important to note that the list **MUST** be cleaned out by using `list_clear` before you populate it with IDs when showing a new dialog.
 Otherwise, data from previously shown dialogs will bleed into subsequent dialog showings.